 Everyone will get up and walk away to wash hands and face with soap, before adjourning to lounge on cushions, perhaps around the fire.
 Coffee will be served in tiny handleless cups; take three before returning the cup with a jiggle of your wrist.
 Then there’ll be endless glasses of sweet, black tea, along with bonhomie, conversation and possibly an argileh.
 It’s your host’s unspoken duty to keep the tea flowing whatever happens, so after you’ve had enough – or if you don’t want any at all – stem the tide by saying “da’iman” (“may it always be thus”) and then simply ignore your full glass.

 People will be genuinely (and innocently) interested in you as visitors, and their questions may flow thick and fast.
 Aside from “What’s your name?” and “Where are you from?”, you’re likely to be asked about how many children you’ve got, what their names are, why you don’t have more, and so on.
 If you have none, lissa (“later”) or masha’allah (“according to God’s will”) are two respectful, comprehensible ways to say so.
-Other useful phrases are given in the glossary.
-Having a few photos to pass around (even if they’re digital images on a phone or camera) of children, parents, brothers, sisters, nephews and nieces can break the ice, should any ice need breaking.
-However, note that men never enquire after another man’s wife – not even her name: the conversation should stay strictly on work and kids.
+Other useful phrases are given in the Glossary.
+Having a few photos or digital images to show of children, parents, brothers, sisters, nephews and nieces can break the ice, should any ice need breaking.
+However, note that men in Jordan never enquire after another man’s wife – not even her name; the conversation should stay strictly on work and children.

 If you’re travelling as an unmarried couple, saying “We’re just good friends” means little and merely highlights the cultural divide.
-Being able to show a wedding/engagement ring (a cheap fake will do), even if you have no nuptials planned, makes things instantly clear and understandable. for more information, see Banks, shops and hotels how to say “We’re getting married next year” in Arabic, along with other handy phrases.
+Being able to show a wedding/engagement ring (a cheap fake will do), even if you have no nuptials planned, makes things instantly clear and understandable.
+The Language section at the end of this Guide explains how to say “We’re getting married next year” in Arabic, along with other handy phrases.
 For a woman travelling alone, a ring – indicating an absent husband – is a powerful signifier of respectability.